UniMath/agda-unimath/docs/DESIGN-PRINCIPLES.md

 ## Statement of purpose

-Before stating the design principles of the agda-unimath library, it is necessary to specify its purpose.
-This statement of the purpose provides the boundary conditions by which we determine the design philosophy and structure of the library.
-In other words, the remainder of the design philosophy is informed by the stated purpose of this library.
+Before stating the design principles of the agda-unimath library, we specify its purpose.
+This statement of purpose sets the boundary conditions that inform the design philosophy and structure of the library.

 1. To formalize an extensive curriculum of mathematical topics from a univalent point of view, in a human-enjoyable format.
 We hope to bring together a large